 - Abject Failure.
 Flat-out, unambiguous, it-didn’t-even-come-close failure.
 You tried, but you just missed.
 This most often happens because what you were selling, they weren’t buying.
 Maybe you had no clear call to action.
 Or your offer and your audience were not aligned.
-Or you audience wasn’t really donors.
+Or your audience wasn’t really donors.
 When you experience Abject Failure, at least you know one thing not to do again!

 - Hidden Failure.
-Sometimes failure is mistakenly considered success.
+Sometimes failure is mistakenly considered a success.
 It happens when the fundraiser doesn’t pay attention to all the things they should be measuring.
 The most common version of this is looking at gross revenue but ignoring net revenue.
-It’s not hard to improve gross revenue on a fundraising project when you aren’t thinking about net.
+It’s not hard to improve gross revenue on a fundraising project when you aren’t thinking about the net.
 Always watch all the metrics of fundraising, especially net revenue, and you’ll avoid these hidden failures that masquerade as success.

 - Good-Enough Failure.
 A lot of fundraising activity is in this zone.
 It does just well enough not to cause anyone pain or to prompt the soul-searching and idea-seeking it takes to change a bad situation.
 It’s especially hard when the organization doesn’t have any workable alternatives.
 They come to view just barely good-enough results as okay.
 Don’t let this happen to you!
 Always work on improving your fundraising results.
 Even if they’re already great — but especially if they’re marginal.